jamescroft/fontawesome-cheatsheet/README.md

 There are also descriptive class tags on them, so you can Ctrl/Cmd + F and find an icon by keyword.

 ###What are Glyphicons exactly?
-[Glyphicons](http://glyphicons.com/) are basically little symbols, icons, or glyphs (whatever you prefer to call them) that you can use in a webpage, just like a font.
+[Glyphicons](http://glyphicons.com/) are basically little symbols, icons, or pictograms (whatever you prefer to call them) that you can use in a webpage, just like a font.
 If you're creating a site based on Bootstrap 3, [you already have access to 200 of them](http://getbootstrap.com/components/#glyphicons).

 Don't know how to set up Bootstrap?
 Go check out the [offical getting started guide](http://getbootstrap.com/getting-started/).